yijiawen1203/course_project/ECO5454AppliedEconometrics/RD_code_version2/readme.md

 1 introduction
 ==

-I would like to see how stay at home policy influence the industrial commercial properties' transaction volume after controlling for covid cases in Florida. the study time period is from 2018 to 2021.
+I would like to see how covid contagion cases influence the industrial commercial properties' transaction volume after controlling for stay at home policy in Florida. the study time period is from 2018 to 2021.

 2 data and code
 ==